bishnubista/safe-mcp-hackathon/docs/clients.md

 - Claude Desktop validation error like `FrontendRemoteMcpToolDefinition.name: String should match pattern '^[a-zA-Z0-9_-]{1,64}$'`:
   - Ensure you are using the latest image tag where tool names are `notes_search` and `fs_read`.
   - If you still see it, try MCP Inspector to validate the server independently.
+ - After a tool returns, you may see “unable to respond… start a new chat.”
+This is a known UI hiccup; the tool card is still valid evidence.
+Start a new chat to continue.